apache/arrow/docs/source/java/flight_sql_jdbc_driver.rst

 * **HOSTNAME** is the hostname of the Flight SQL service.
 * **PORT** is the port of the Flight SQL service.

 Additional options can be passed as query parameters.
+Parameter names are case-sensitive.
 The supported parameters are:

 .. list-table::
    :header-rows: 1